beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Run "Request for Activation" workflow and specify the campaign start time m the workflow title

 ❗ O "Request for Activation" funciona de forma automática.
 "The OOTB “Request For Activation” workflow is located here: /libs/settings/workflow/models/request_for_activation", [fonte](https://blogs.perficient.com/2019/02/11/customizing-request-for-activation-deactivation-wizards-aem-6/).
+While the "Request for Activation" could potentially work, it's not the most direct or standard method for scheduling content activation in Adobe Experience Manager (AEM).
+⚠️ The correct answer to the question would be "Schedule Later Publication via the Manage Publication wizard": This option is the most appropriate and standard method for scheduling content activation in AEM.
+The Manage Publication wizard allows content authors and administrators to schedule the publication of content at specific times, including scheduling content to go live at the start of the campaign.
+This method provides a straightforward and centralized approach to scheduling content publication and is well-suited for managing campaign launches and other time-sensitive updates.

 13 // A customer has a website that serves an English-speaking market.
 The customer wants to expand to a German-speaking market.
 What should the Business Practitioner recommend to seamlessly create the new website structure?